Estimating Average Treatment Effects with a Double-Index Propensity Score: Introduction

 \section{Introduction}

-While randomized clinical trials (RCT) remain the gold standard, large-scale observational data such as electronic medical record (EMR), mobile health, and insurance claims data are playing an increasing role in evaluating treatments in biomedical studies.
-Such observational data are valuable because they can be collected in contexts where RCTs cannot be run due to cost, ethical, or other feasibility issues \citep{rosenbaum2002observational}.
-In the absence of randomization, adjustment for covariates $\bX$ that satisfy ``no unmeasured confounding'' (or ``ignorability'' or ``exchangeability'') assumptions is needed to avoid bias from confounding.
-Many methods based on propensity score (PS), outcome regression, or a combination have been developed to estimate treatment effects under these assumptions (for a review of the basic approaches see \cite{lunceford2004stratification} and \cite{kang2007demystifying}).
+There is growing interest in evaluating medical treatments and policies in large-scale observational data such as electronic medical records (EMR).
+As with any observational data, in the absence of randomization, adjustment for a sufficient set of pre-treatment covariates $\bX$ that satisfy ``no unmeasured confounding'' is needed when estimating average treatment effects (ATE) to avoid confounding bias.
+This is routinely done using propensity score (PS), outcome regression, and doubly-robust (DR) methods \citep{lunceford2004stratification}.
 These methods were initially developed in settings where $p$, the dimension of $\bX$, was small relative to the sample size $n$.
-Modern observational data however tend to include a large number of variables with little prior knowledge known about them.
+But large-scale observational data are increasingly collecting rich measurements in large sets of covariates, and data-driven variable selection approaches are needed due to the lack of sufficient prior knowledge to guide manual variable selection.